pgRouting/pgrouting/src/contraction/doc/pgr_contractGraph.rst

 Introduction
 -------------

-Contraction Hierarchies reduce the size of the graph by removing some of the vertices and edges(according to a priority)and adds some psuedo edges,such that the number of edges are reduced on a whole.This reduces the time and space complexity of many algorithms that make various operations on the graph.
+Contraction reduces the size of the graph by removing some of the vertices and edges(according to a priority) and adds some psuedo edges,such that the number of edges are reduced on a whole.This reduces the time and space complexity of many algorithms that make various operations on the graph.